cloudflare/cloudflare-docs/content/dns/zone-setups/subdomain-setup/setup.md

 If the parent domain is using a [partial setup](/dns/zone-setups/partial-setup/)[^2], your child domain setup depends on whether the child domain already exists.

-### Subdomain does not exist
+### Subdomain does not exist in the parent domain

-If you have not yet created your child domain:
+If you have not yet created a DNS record covering your child domain in the parent domain:

 1. [Add the child domain](/fundamentals/get-started/setup/add-site/) in the same or a new account.
 2. Convert the child zone to [a partial setup](/dns/zone-setups/partial-setup/setup/#step-1--add-your-domain-to-cloudflare).
 3. Create the various [DNS records](/dns/manage-dns-records/how-to/create-dns-records/) needed for your child domain.
 4. [Add the TXT verification record](/dns/zone-setups/partial-setup/setup/#step-2--verify-ownership-for-your-domain) at your authoritative DNS provider.
 5. Within a short period of time, the child domain should be active.
+6. Add a [`CNAME` record](/dns/zone-setups/partial-setup/setup/#step-3--add-dns-records) at your authoritative DNS provider.

-### Subdomain already exists
+### Subdomain already exists in the parent domain

-If you have already created your child domain:
+If you have already created a DNS record covering your child domain in the parent domain:

 1. [Add the child domain](/fundamentals/get-started/setup/add-site/) in the same or a new account.
 2. Convert the child zone to [a partial setup](/dns/zone-setups/partial-setup/setup/#step-1--add-your-domain-to-cloudflare).